booorayan/ML_api/README.md

-# API for RandomForest Classifier Model
+# API for Random Forest Classifier Model
-REST API for a machine learning model that performs predictive classification of penguin species.
+REST API for a machine learning model(random forest classifier) that performs simple predictive classification of penguin species.

-This project employs FastAPI to build the ML API.
+This project employs FastAPI to build the API.

-To run the app through uvicorn use the command:
+To run the server through uvicorn use the command:

  `uvicorn api:app --reload`